List of equipment of the Philippine Army: Armored vehicle-launched bridge

-Land-Based Missile System
+Land-based missile system

-The Philippine Army is in the process of acquiring its first long range missile systems to allow it to engage targets beyond the country's shore against enemy warships, or depending on the missiles available, to strike land targets.
+The Philippine Army is in the process of acquiring its first long-range missile systems to allow it to engage targets beyond the country's shore against enemy warships, or depending on the missiles available, to strike land targets.
 Its objective is to provide the Philippine Army a long range tactical capability to defend the country from foreign naval threats especially those directly threatening the Philippine mainland.
 The missile system will be operated by the Army Artillery Regiment.

 The Land Based Missile System (LBMS) Acquisition Project is a Horizon 2 phase Priority Project under the Revised AFP Modernization Program.
 It is the successor to the cancelled Shore Based Missile System (SBMS) Acquisition Project back in 2015.

-In 2018, the plan was part of the PHP 300 billion/USD $5.6 billion Horizon 2 phase projects, with the budget for the Land-Based Missile System approved by President Duterte in June 2018.
+In 2018, the plan was part of the ₱300 billion PHP(US$5.6 billion)Horizon 2 phase projects, with the budget for the Land-Based Missile System approved.
+However, no order was made due to consideration of US made Typhoon missile system.
 The BrahMos Missile Systems from India being the main contender for the project where at least 2 batteries set to be acquired.
 The project was delayed due to the pandemic.